gh-viewer/book/adding-authentication.md

 }
 ```

 In this module, we use the `Provider` component from React-Redux to inject our application's store.
-Because creating the store is asynchronous, we display the `SceneLoader` until the store is available.
+Because creating the store is asynchronous, we display the `ScreenLoader` until the store is available.

 ### Setting up the app's authentication flow